manoaroomiematch/manoaroomiematch.github.io/index.md

 ## Initialization
 The [config](https://github.com/manoaroomiematch/manoaroomiematch/tree/main/config) directory is intended to store the settings files.
 The repository currently contains: [config/settings.development.json](https://github.com/manoaroomiematch/manoaroomiematch/blob/main/config/settings.development.json).

 This file defines the default development data and their relationships.
 These settings give the app a consistent structure during development and testing.
-See the walkthrough videos for how these settings are used.

 ### Quality Assurance
 #### ESLint